VacEx0/vx-blackmarket/README.md

 # vx-blackmarket
-Simple Black Market script for QBCore servers.
+Simple Black Market script for QBCore servers.<br>
 *NOTE: This is a small project, and I am not actively working on it.
 There may be issues with the resource I am unaware of.*

 ## Dependencies